APPEALS / RULE 32

-Criminal appeals and specialized legal writs are active areas of practice for our firm.
-Following a conviction, appellate lawyers review the trial transcript or the “record” to determine if one or more legal errors may have occurred.
-If so, the conviction can be attacked in the Appellate Court and possibly overturned.
+Criminal appeals and specialized legal writs are active areas of practice for our Phoenix criminal defense attorneys.
+Following a conviction, Phoenix, Az appellate lawyers review the trial transcript or the “record” to determine if one or more legal errors may have occurred.
+If so, the conviction can be attacked in the Arizona Appellate Court and possibly overturned.

 Grounds to file a petition pursuant to Rule 32.1 include the following: